Julia104/my_portfolio/README.md

 ## About

-G'day, I am Harison :) I am a current postgraduate student studying Master of Technology (M.S.) degree in Enterprise Systems and Business Analytics at Federation University, Australia.
+G'day, I am Harison :smile: I am a current postgraduate student studying Master of Technology (M.S.) degree in Enterprise Systems and Business Analytics at Federation University, Australia.